robertnunn/7DTD-Modlets/Alpha 19/README.md

 ## Current Modlets
 - **Ammo Stacks 3x**: Multiplies stack sizes for ammunition by 3x.
+- **Beaker Recipe**: Adds a crafting recipe for the beaker to the forge, unlocked at L3 of Advanced Engineering.
 - **Better Forge Materials**: Adds recipes for converting forge materials into quick-smelt versions (100 units/s) and back to regular forge materials.
 - **Better Silencers**: Further reduces the sound of silenced weapons.
 Much more of a "movie silencer" than a real silencer.
 - **Better Starting Inventory**: I wanted a stronger start for nomadic playthroughs, so I added a starting bundle that gives the player a big head start and uses a different scenario for the beginning of the game other than you didn't "pay up" and got left for dead in the wild.
 If desired, a version using the entrenching tool (see below) instead of the usual pick/axe/shovel combo is provided.